-- the maximum cash consideration advanced for the financing facility is up to EUR 60,000 thousand; - over collateralization of 10% of accounts receivable as guarantee provided to the Agent until payment has been satisfied; - Annual fee of 0.15% applied to the annual revenues ceded to the Agent; - Financing commission of 1% charged annually;
+- the maximum cash consideration advanced for the financing facility is up to €60,000 thousand; - over collateralization of 10% of accounts receivable as guarantee provided to the Agent until payment has been satisfied; - Annual fee of 0.15% applied to the annual revenues ceded to the Agent; - Financing commission of 1% charged annually;

-Other conditions are set in relation to credit insurance policy has been structured in an excess of loss policy where the first EUR 5,000 thousand of bad debt losses are not covered by the insurance provider.
+Other conditions are set in relation to credit insurance policy which has been structured in an excess of loss policy where the first $\epsilon$ 5,000 thousand of bad debt losses are not covered by the insurance provider.
 The Company has assumed the cash collateralization for the entire excess of loss, as agreed in contractual terms.

-On September 8, 2016, FerroAtlántica, S.A.U., as borrower, and the Spanish Ministry of Industry, Tourism and Commerce (the "Ministry"), as lender, entered into a loan agreements under which the Ministry made available to the borrower a loan in aggregate principal amount of €44.9 million, in connection with the industrial development projects relating to our solar grade silicon project.
+On September 8, 2016, FerroAtlántica, S.A.U., as borrower, and the Spanish Ministry of Industry, Tourism and Commerce (the "Ministry"), as lender, entered into a loan agreements under which the Ministry made available to the borrower a loan in aggregate principal amount of 644.9 million, in connection with the industrial development projects relating to our solar grade silicon project.
 FAU transferred the loan to OPCO before its sale.
 See "Item 4.B.-Information on the Company-Business Overview-Research and Development (R&D)-Solar grade silicon."
-The loan of €44.9 million is to be repaid in seven installments starting on 2023 and completed by 2030.
+The loan of 644.9 million is to be repaid in seven installments starting on 2023 and completed by 2030.
+On January 25, 2022, the Ministry opened a hearing to decide on reimbursement of the loan.
+The company presented its allegations on February 15, 2022.
+Based on those allegations, the reimbursement procedure has been suspended and a new final report is expected to be made by the Ministry by the end of 2022 ending the administrative procedure and establishing the definitive amount of the partial reimbursement to be made.
 Interest on outstanding amounts under each loan accrues at an annual rate of 3.55%.
-See Note 30.
+See Note 19.

-On July 23, 2020, Ferroglobe subsidiary, Ferropem, as borrower, entered into a loan with BNP Paribas, as lender, amounting to EUR 4,300 thousand, to finance Company's activities in France.
+On July 23, 2020, Ferroglobe subsidiary, Ferropem, S.A.S., as borrower, entered into a loan with BNP Paribas, as lender, amounting to €4,300 thousand, to finance Company's activities in France.
 The loan is guaranteed by French government following special measurements taken on COVID-19 impact on businesses.
 Repayment of principal and payment of interest and accessories shall be made with the possibility for the Borrower to request the amortization of the amounts due at maturity for an additional period of 1 to 5 years.
-Interest rate is zero percent and the borrower shall be liable to pay a fee equal to 0.50% equal to an amount of EUR 22 thousand calculated on the total borrowed capital.
+Interest rate is zero percent and the borrower shall be liable to pay a fee equal to 0.50% equal to an amount of €22 thousand calculated on the total borrowed capital.

-On June 2, 2020, Ferroglobe subsidiary, Silicium Québec, as borrower, agreed a \$7,000 thousand loan with Investissement Québec, a regional government loan & investment agency, as lender, to finance its capital expenditures activities in
+On June 2, 2020, Ferroglobe subsidiary, Silicium Québec, as borrower, agreed a \$7,000 thousand loan with Investissement Québec, a regional government loan & investment agency, as lender, to finance its capital expenditures activities in Canada.

-Canada.
 The loan is to be repaid in 84 installments over a 10-year period with the first three years as a grace period.
 Interest rate on outstanding amounts is zero percent.